Chapter 16 - Marooned

 He smiled, my subtle art of peer pressure had worked.

-ATMOS: That's so bizarre, i'm sorry to hear that.
+ATMOS: That’s pretty damn heavy Cam, i'm sorry to hear that.
 I can't think of anything good that has come from that damn company.
-When was the last time you spoke to either of them?
+Did you ever learn what happened to your friend, Leo?

 ATMOS: Fleeting friendships are an odd thing.
 You never really get an indication that they'll end, not like a relationship.
 They sort of just slip away.